arayaphong/-thai-checkers-game/README.md

 ## Testing
 - Unit tests are provided for each class to ensure the functionality of the game logic.
-- The test suite now includes comprehensive scenarios for the `getPiecesCanMove` method, covering:
+- The test suite now includes comprehensive scenarios for the `getMoveablePieces` method, covering:
   - Initial board state
   - After moves
   - Capture opportunities